2000 Football League First Division play-off final: Background

 This was Ipswich's fourth consecutive appearance in the play-offs, and fifth in total.
 It was the first time they had progressed to the final, having lost in the play-off semifinals for the past three years, to Sheffield United in the 1997 play-offs, Charlton Athletic in the 1998 play-offs, and Bolton Wanderers in the 1999 play-offs.
 Ipswich's previous appearance at Wembley was in the 1978 FA Charity Shield against Nottingham Forest.
 It was Barnsley's first appearance in both the play-offs and at Wembley.
 During the regular season, Ipswich had beaten Barnsley 6–1 at Portman Road and 2–0 at Oakwell, and Ipswich striker Marcus Stewart stated before the game that he would have "picked Barnsley ... perhaps they'll be thinking we're their bogey side".
 Barnsley had played 55 games during the regular season and scored 106 goals, with Craig Hignett (20 goals), Neil Shipperley (15), Darren Barnard (15) and Mike Sheron (11) all in double figures for goals scored.
 Ipswich were going into the match without their fan's and player's player of the season: James Scowcroft was out with a hamstring injury.
 Dutchman Martijn Reuser was slated to replace him in the starting line-up, and John McGreal came back into the team following an ankle injury.

 The play-off final was the last domestic competitive fixture to be played at the original Wembley Stadium.
-Match referee Terry Heilbron became the first person to officiate in four play-off finals, with the 2000 final being his last before retirement.
+Match referee Terry Heilbron became the first person to officiate in four play-off finals, with the 2000 final being his second consecutive final, and his last before retirement.
 Promotion from the First Division to the Premiership was estimated to be worth up to £12 million.